 No assurance or representation can be given as to the suitability or reliability for any purpose whatsoever of the second-party opinion provided by Sustainalytics or any opinion or certification of any third party (whether or not solicited by QNB or the Issuer) which may be made available in connection with the Framework or any issue of any Sustainable Bonds.
 No such opinion or certification should be deemed or understood, or relied upon as, a recommendation by QNB or the Issuer, any Dealer or any other person to buy, sell or hold any such Sustainable Bonds.
 Any such opinion or certification is only current as of the date that the opinion or certification was initially issued, and is based upon the judgment of the opinion provider.
-Prospective investors must determine for themselves the relevance of any such opinion or certification for the purpose of any investment in Sustainable Bonds.
-Currently, the providers of such opinions and certifications are not subject to any specific regulatory or other regime or oversight.
+Prospective investors must determine for themselves the relevance of any such opinion or certification and/or the information contained therein, or the reliability of the provider of such opinion or certifications are not subject to any specific regulatory or other regime or oversight.